Guides/Earned Settlement Changes

 English proficiency is assessed against the Common European Framework of Reference (CEFR) levels.
 Up to 10 points are available:

-B1 is the current minimum English language requirement for most work visas and for ILR.
+B1 is the current minimum English language requirement for most work visas and for indefinite leave to remain.
 Under the proposed system, meeting the minimum standard earns you zero additional points.
 To gain an advantage, you would need to demonstrate English at B2 or C1 level through an approved Secure English Language Test (SELT).
-Nationals of majority English-speaking countries are typically exempt from testing, but it is not yet clear how their English level would be scored for points purposes — they may automatically receive maximum points.
+Nationals of majority English-speaking countries are typically exempt from testing, but it is not yet clear how their English level would be scored for points purposes; they may automatically receive maximum points.

 UK qualification points